 Gone are the days where the only options you had were whether or not you wanted mustard on your hot dog.
 Baseball is a naturally social sport.
 And eating is also a naturally social sport.
 There are enough lulls in the action in baseball that you can have a tasty meal on your lap.
 As such, I gave this category substantial weight with 10 points.
 Points are awarded for:

 - the availability of local dishes or foods from locally renown restaurants

 BEER: 10 points.

-This is another category given a lot of weight.
 I’m a big beer guy; I love me some hops.
 Beer and baseball belong together; I’ll go through several a game, especially when I’m not driving.
-While I appreciate that the big brewers have likely paid big dollars for pouring rights in most parks, if you’re charging $10+ a beer, I expect something more.
+While I appreciate that the big brewers have likely paid big dollars for pouring rights in most parks, if you’re charging $15+ a beer, I expect something more.
 We’re living in the Golden Age of beer where so much great stuff is being brewed by small brewers across the country.
 I love visiting the craft breweries when I visit these cities, and hope that I can sample some of their wares at the ballpark.
 Hence, this score is based on:

 - The quality of brews offered, especially the local stuff

 - The variety of brews offered, especially the local stuff

 - How readily available the interesting stuff is to get

 NEIGHBORHOOD: 10 points.